Cwt Ogwen Hide and Natural Play Area

 The wooden hide or ‘cwt’ in Welsh was built using traditional woodworking skills and the materials used were sourced from felled trees and reclaimed timber.
 It sits on specially built stilts above the water, providing an elevated view across to the River Ogwen and the fields and mountains of Snowdonia beyond.

-NEW for 2018!
-Natural Woodland Play Area
+New Natural Woodland Play Area

 Bring your wellies